-Leidus Bosman, CEO
+Leidus Bosman, CEO (as of 15 October 2018)

 Mr. Leidus Bosman is an offshore and shipping professional and has a background in Business Economics.
-Mr. Bosman was appointed as CEO of Oceanteam ASA in October 2018.
+Mr. Bosman was appointed as CEO of Oceanteam ASA per 15 October 2018.

 Mr. Bosman has held several managing director and financial positions in the offshore, shipping and transport business.